turingschool/mod-0-curriculum/session5/index.md

   <p>1.
 The new driver is the person whose birthday happened most recently.
 Everyone else will be a navigator.</p>
   <p>2.
 Driver: Share your screen and open up a new blank file in your text editor (command + n).
 You do not need to save this file.</p>
   <p>3.
 Think back to your grocery shopping app from session 2.
 With your group, brainstorm at least thress classes that might exist in a shopping app (keeping in mind that you're thinking <code>blueprint</code>, not specific items) and jot your ideas down in your text editor.
 Need an example? <code>Store</code> would be a good example of a class.</p>
   <p>4.
 Next, select four of the classes your team brainstormed.
-For those classes, jot down attributes for the four selected objects.<srtong>Explain why they are not methods.
+For those classes, jot down attributes for the four selected objects.<strong>Explain why they are not methods.
 Do they rely on other data or a calculation?
 Then they are not attributes.</strong> As an example, if I selected <code>Store</code> as one of my classes, I would write in my text editor:</p>
   <pre>
     Store